cran-task-views/OfficialStatistics/OfficialStatistics2.md

     method.
 - `r pkg("extremevalues")` is designed to detect univariate outliers based on modeling the bulk distribution.

 ### 4.3 Imputation

 Often the criteria for applying a method depend on the scale of the data, which in official statistics are usually a mixture of continuous, semi-continuous, binary, categorical and count variables.
 In addition, measurement errors can influence non-robust imputation methods to a great extend.

 Although multiple imputation plays some role in many research areas, due to the production system of official statistics, imputation methods are often preferred to apply in a single imputation framework.
 For a comprehensive overview of multiple imputation, methods that do not account for mixed scale of data, and methods that are not specific to official statistics, we refer to the CRAN Task View on Missing Data, `r view("MissingData")`.

 `r pkg("VIM")` provides a set of visualisation methods to visualise missing values and learn their relation to observed values.

 #### Nearest Neighbor Imputation Methods

 - `r pkg("VIM")` provides an implementation of the popular sequential and random (within a domain) hot-deck algorithm.
 - `r pkg("VIM")` also provides a fast k-nearest neighbor (knn) algorithm which can be used for large data sets.
 It uses a modification of the Gower Distance for numerical, categorical, ordered, continuous and semi-continuous variables.

 #### Model-based methods

 - `r pkg("VIM")` provides EM-based multiple imputation (function `irmi()`) using robust estimations, which allows to adequately deal with data including outliers.
 It can handle data consisting of continuous, semi-continuous, binary, categorical and/or count variables and one can define a model for each variable to be imputed.
 The procedures does not account for model uncertainty.
 - `r pkg("mi")` provides iterative EM-based
     multiple Bayesian regression imputation of missing values and model checking of the regression models used.
 The regression models for each variable can also be user-defined.
 The data set may consist of continuous, semi-continuous, binary, categorical and/or count variables.
 - `r pkg("mice")` provides iterative EM-based multiple regression imputation.
     The data set may consist of continuous, binary, categorical and/or count variables.
 It can account for model uncertainty trough Bayesian regression, and it's main imputation feature is based on predictive mean matching and midastouch.
 It provides efficient tools for a multiple imputation framework.
 - `r pkg("Hmisc")` (function `aregImpute()`) also allows predictive mean matching imputation.
-- The package `r pkg("Amelia")` provides multiple imputation, where bootstrap samples with the same dimensions as the original data are first drawn and then used for EM-based imputation to account for model uncertainty.
+- `r pkg("Amelia")` provides multiple imputation, where bootstrap samples with the same dimensions as the original data are first drawn and then used for EM-based imputation to account for model uncertainty.
     It is also possible to impute longitudinal data.
 The package also has a graphical user interface.
-- `r pkg("missForest")` and `r pkg("missRanger")` (preferable over `r pkg("missForest")` because of computational reasons and error management) uses the functionality of a randomForest to impute missing values in an iterative imputation fashion.
+- `r pkg("missForest")` and `r pkg("missRanger")` (preferable over
+    `r pkg("missForest")` because of computational reasons and error management) uses the functionality of a randomForest to impute missing values in an iterative imputation fashion.
 Through a bootstrap they consider model uncertainty.
 They can deal with almost any kind of variables except semi-continuous ones.
 Even the underlying bootstrap approach of random forests ensures that from multiple runs one can get multiple imputations but the additional uncertainty of imputation is only considered when choosing the random forest method of package `r pkg("mice")`.

 #### Misc

-- Single imputation methods are included or called from other packages by the package `r pkg("simputation")`.
+Single imputation methods are included or called from other packages by the package `r pkg("simputation")`.
 It supports regression (standard, M-estimation, ridge/lasso/elasticnet), hot-deck methods (powered by VIM), randomForest, EM-based, and iterative randomForest imputation.

 ### 4.4 Seasonal Adjustment

 Seasonal adjustment is an important step in producing official statistics and a very limited set of methodologies are used here frequently, e.g. X13-ARIMA-SEATS developed by the US Census Bureau.
 In the CRAN Task View `r view("TimeSeries")` section seasonal adjustment, R packages for this can be found.

 ## 5 Analysis of Survey Data